Undercook1799/layer7-dns-profiles/README.md

 For **macOS Big Sur & Monterey**, double click on the downloaded file and approve instalation in System Preferences => Security & Privacy => Profiles

 For **macOS Ventura**, double click on the downloaded file and approve instalation in System settings => Privacy & Security => Profiles.
-On iOS, go to System Settings => General => VPN, DNS & Device Management, select downloaded profile and tap the “Install” button.

 ## Problems with DNS Profile?